redpine42/RedpineTradingPost/README.md

 Automated Trading Platform.

 1. Initial realease will be work done in visual studio C++ against MBS Trading SDK.
-Currently configured for Fores.
+Currently configured for Forex.
 Working system.
-2. Port to webservices, java and FIX interface
+2. Plan to port to webservices, java and FIX interface.